|We cremated him the day before Christmas last, in 2015. |

 It’s been six months now, and I miss him.
 It’s not that I think of him every day, but his two photos have a prominent place in my house, next to a little wooden box with his ashes: a shrine; it helps me to remember.

 Thinking back, I recall several nasty incidents involving hefty encounters with harsh words, words I have not stored in my mind, but they were there.
-There were also times he was there for me when things got rough, with simple practicalities that made life easier for me.
+He was also there for me when things got rough, with simple practicalities that made life easier for me.

 I‘ve hated him, I have loved him, but in the last years of his life, I grew to like him as well.
 He was my dad, and there is no other.